37 Best Things to Do in Langkawi [2023 Updated]

 Langkawi night markets are a great way to experience some fresh authentic local cuisine.
 Recommended by both locals and tourists, the lively buzz of stalls, market holders and sizzling produce is not one to be missed!
 Held in a different place each night, the ones to look out for are the markets in Kuah and Pantai Cenang as these are the largest and most popular for tourists.

-In order to beat the crowd, we recommend arriving just before sunset and try bringing your own cup or bowl if you wish to tantalise your taste buds with the street food on offer!
+In order to beat the crowd, we recommend arriving at this night market just before sunset and try bringing your own cup or bowl if you wish to tantalise your taste buds with the street food on offer!
 If you haven’t got one, The Kasbah traveler’s cafe located not far from the Pantai Cenang night market offers reusable containers for you to help yourself to.

 3. Take A Stroll Across Pantai Cenang

-As one of the most popular beaches in Langkawi, Pantai is a go to tourist destination for any visitor of the island.
+As one of the most popular beaches in Langkawi, Pantai Cenang is one of the best Langkawi attractions perfect for any visitor of the island.
 Surrounded by an abundance of local restaurants, bars and eateries, this stunning beach spot is perfect for families wishing to enjoy a relaxing afternoon on the island soaking up the sun.
 For those seeking a more adventurous afternoon, the beach is also popular for its watersports including jet skiing, banana boating, kayaking, canoeing and parasailing.

 4. Explore Lagenda Park